FESOM/fesom2_doc/doc/getting_started/getting_started.rst

     0.0     1   1948

+.. _partitioning:

 Build partitioner executable
 ----------------------------

-First meshes you will use probably will come with several predefined partitionings (``dist_XXXX`` folder).
+First meshes you will use probably will come with several predefined partitionings (``dist_XXXX`` folders).
 However at some point you might need to create partitioning yourself.
 To do so you have to first compile the partitioner.
-First you change to the ``mesh_part``:
+First you change to the ``mesh_part`` directory:

 ::